Skip to main content

 How would you like contact to happen with a person conceived from your donation?

 This may depend on what else is going on in your life and whether your family are aware and open to contact being made.
-You may be going through a major life event like a relationship breakdown, birth, or death and you might wish to have some time to talk it through with your family and friends.
+You may be dealing with a major life event like a relationship breakdown, birth, or death and you might wish to have some time to talk it through with your family and friends.

 Including your family in this process and being as open and honest as possible may help them and you feel more at ease.